 I, frankly, was a bit disappointed that its large case measuring 44 millimeters in diameter is made of brushed stainless steel instead of titanium: the timekeeper needs to be a great deal lighter in order to match its appearance of understated elegance.
 I don’t understand why they decided to cut costs with a product that costs like five iPhones.

-While there is usually a tendency among independent brands to make their cases as easy to manufacture as possible (the less operations your CNC needs to perform on a part, the less it usually costs to make), this Xemex XE 5000 makes its statement with a deliberately complex body that features four separate lugs, a rather thick bezel (probably to make the dial more proportional to the rest of the piece), and a very unusual winding/setting crown.
+While there is usually a tendency among independent brands to make their cases as easy to manufacture as possible (the fewer operations your CNC needs to perform on a part, the less it usually costs to make), this Xemex XE 5000 makes its statement with a deliberately complex body that features four separate lugs, a rather thick bezel (probably to make the dial more proportional to the rest of the piece), and a very unusual winding/setting crown.

-As the crown is clearly a bit more difficult to operate than that on a normal watch, it is also a lot more comfortable (especially to those who tends to wear their timepieces lower on their wrists) and a lot more pleasant to look at.
+As the crown is clearly a bit more difficult to operate than that on a normal watch, it is also a lot more comfortable (especially to those who tend to wear their timepieces lower on their wrists) and a lot more pleasant to look at.

 Inside the oversized body is hidden an almost legendary ETA Valjoux 7750 automatic movement.